Last verified: today

 Red Flags to Watch For

-- Casein is a leading cause of cow's milk protein allergy — people with milk allergies should avoid it entirely
+- Casein is a primary allergen in cow's milk — people with milk allergies should avoid it entirely

-- Some individuals sensitive to A1 beta-casein (found in most conventional milk) may experience digestive discomfort, mood changes, or cognitive issues
+- A1 beta-casein (found in most conventional milk) may cause digestive discomfort in some individuals compared to A2-type casein

 Research Sources